Hotel & Restaurant Management

-- St. Vincent's Hall Room 413
+- Glynn Hall, Room 413

 Current Research Interest

-- Economic impacts on international tourism
+- Impacts of international tourism

-Selected Peer-Refereed Journal Publications (since 2008)
+Selected Peer-Refereed Journal Publications

-- Lee, J., Choi, Y., & Breiter, D. (in press).
-An Exploratory Study of Convention Destination Competitiveness from Attendees’ Perspective: IPA & Repeated Measures of MANOVA.
+- Lee, J., Choi, Y., & Breiter, D. (2016).
+An Exploratory Study of Convention Destination Competitiveness from Attendees’ Perspective: IPA & Repeated Measures o f MANOVA.
 Journal of Hospitality and Tourism Research.
+40(5), 589-610.

 - Ro, H., Choi, Y., & Olson, E. (2013).
 Service recovery evaluations: GLBT versus hetero customers.
 International Journal of Hospitality Management, 33, 366-375.